Stoginator/NFLPick6/README.md

 ### Out-of-Scope
 1. System collecting Dues
 2. System paying out awards
+3. Automated verification of participant creating new league (Cloudflare anti-bot check)

 ### League Settings
 1. Allow participants to vote on the games selected each week.
 2. Customize reminders to be sent X hours before each kickoff.